C-J-Cundy/website/content/post/elfeed.md

 However, there are a lot of papers from the arxiv categories which I follow, sometimes hundreds of papers a day.
-Some people use twitter, Reddit etc to find interesting papers.
+Some people use Twitter, Reddit etc to find interesting papers.
 This is definitely better than not following the literature at all, but there's a risk of missing papers that are relevant to your work.
 There are some tools that